The answer may surprise you.

 Read on to learn more about the first step to creating a life you love.

 Hi, my name is Kim.
 And I am 100 percent human.
-Like the rest of y’all, I’d imagine.
+Like everyone else, I’d imagine.

 I assume you’re right there with me when I say that I want my life to matter.
-Do you?
+Do you want that?
 I assume you’re right there with me when I say that I try something and often don’t wait long enough to see if it will work.
-Do you?
+Do you do that?
 I might assume you’re with me in the concept of trying to create a life I like, I enjoy, a life that means something and isn’t about me all the time.
-Are you?
+Are you with me in that?
 I might also assume you don’t realize what you already have at hand?

 Because baby, that’s me.
 I’m raising my hand because I am always dreaming about tomorrow, about what life will be like when I win the Spartan Race or get discovered on the street or sign a book deal or my kids are finally old enough to get their own breakfast.
 Not only do I spend a whole lot of time imagining or waiting or getting distracted with possibilities, I pursue a lot of these things (except getting discovered on the street) without realizing I’m hoping they’ll fulfill some great purpose.